Project Management Tools | Seven Ways To Make That “Silver Bullet” Work

 2. This resulted in schedules at the ragged edge of when the product was needed – when it would still be competitive.
 The product teams were not happy with this.
 Oops, we are confronting reality on how long things really take and don’t like what we see.

-3. When a problem comes up, and there are always problems in planning new development, the development team would – as they always did in the past – immediately try to push out the schedule.
+3. When a problem comes up, and there are always problems in planning new development, the development team would — as they always did in the past –- immediately try to push out the schedule.
 Such a schedule when pushed out was now clearly non-competitive.
-Products were then canceled.
-Uh, oh – something is not right here.
+Product projects were then canceled.
+Uh, oh -– something is not right here.

 What went wrong?

 • The silver bullet didn’t address the root cause.
-The reason the past performance based schedule made a difference in the first place, was that we were always late with our products.
-Past performance readily gave us a reason and the data to pick an improved date.
-Break the cycle of late products.
-The cultural belief, however, was that the development team could not deliver on-time.
-The reality was that the product team could not deliver a new product proposal on-time.
+The reason the past performance based schedule made a difference in the first place was that we were always late with our projects.
+Past performance readily gave us a reason and the data to pick an improved date and break the cycle of late products.
+The cultural belief, however, was that the development team could not deliver on time.
+The reality was that the product team could not deliver a new product proposal on time.
 They were consistently three to four months late, based upon past actual performance, in proposing the product to development.
 The development team always started with a significant schedule deficit.
-After all these years of “development is always late”, the product team did not readily take to the notion that they were at least half of the systemic problem.
+After all these years of “development is always late” the product team did not readily take to the notion that they were at least half of the systemic problem.

 • There was a lot more we had done than just the one silver bullet.
-We achieved our on-time delivery using a six shooter of silver bullets.
+We achieved our on time delivery using a six shooter of silver bullets.
 Our development team only latched on to one of them.
-You need to understand why things work in a successful effort.
 It is rarely just a single silver bullet.

-6 Responses to “Seven Ways To Make That “Silver Bullet” Work”
+14 thoughts on “Seven Ways To Make That “Silver Bullet” Work

 As one of the consultant’s who come in to help with organizational improvement, I find your article remarkably true.
 When a large initiative is getting put into place, I actually tell the client (and usually leading up to that timeframe) about all of these issues.
 Making sure that everyone knows that we aren’t going to be like the theoretically perfect implementation of any process, technical, or collaboration tool.
 Instead, we must find the places where the tool is effective and appropriate along with an eye on bigger picture.
 Instead of just telling the client about these areas they should be aware of, including about a consultant’s role, I will pass along your article since I find that it covers the bases fairly well.
 Thank you!